-Besides, there’s art from all over Europe spanning many centuries back.
+Besides, there’s plenty of beautiful European art spanning many centuries back.
 Not to mention the impressive building that hosts the museum, it’s a neo-renaissance-style structure with a modern twist and has 5,000 tiny windows all around.

 Inside are remarkable manuscripts from medieval times and other items like ivory, textiles, and enamel work.
-Make sure you don’t miss the awe-inspiring coin collection that has over 120,000 pieces spanning 2,500 years.
+Ensure you don’t miss the amazing coin collection with over 120,000 pieces spanning 2,500 years.

 See related: Best Day Trips From Berlin

 Adding to the breathtaking things to see in Hanover is visiting the artificial Maschsee Lake, which covers 78 hectares.
-You won’t find a more magnificent water body anywhere in Lower Saxony, where you can enjoy lots of water sports than here.
+You won’t find a more magnificent water body anywhere in Lower Saxony.

 At the start of the 19th century, plans were underway to create a lake near the Rhine River, a large valley.
 Back then, the melting snow constantly threatened the city due to flooding, requiring permanent solutions.
 Only in 1925 did the exact design emerge, and development began.

 The lake still serves as a place where all the melting snow deposits.
 However, its purpose has extended to a relaxing hot spot where you can enjoy many water sports in Hanover.
 Get your swimming gear for a dip or a chance to relax at the shores of the lake.